 It has been said that Stephen King fans would read his laundry list if there was nothing else to consume by him.
 Luckily, he keeps publishing books long after other authors probably would’ve retired.
 Gwendy’s Button Box was a joint effort with Richard Chizmar, and it takes place in the fictional town of Castle Rock, Maine, which has been a locale in many Stephen King novels as well as a new Hulu series.
 So, how does this Stephen King novel stack up to the rest of his work?
 That’s exactly what we’ll be looking at in this Gwendy’s button box review.

-This is not a full novel, but it is a long enough novella to sink your teeth into.
-This starts with the story object; the aforementioned button box which was given to Gwendy Peterson by a mysterious man named Richard Ferris.
+According to my Gwendy’s Button Box review, this is not a full novel, but it is a long enough novella to sink your teeth into.
+This starts with the story object; the aforementioned button box, which was given to Gwendy Peterson by a mysterious man named Richard Ferris.
 This is an unusual event in the first place, but what is even more unusual is just how dangerous this box is and his motivation for giving it to a child.
 There seems to be no limit to the power of the box which is covered in buttons; including one black button that would seem to start the doomsday machine and end the world.
 In addition, the box has the ability to alter the lives of people near it.
 There are also other colored buttons that seem to correspond with specific continents on the planet.